Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 > These items are suggested, but not part of any specification yet.

 - Package Manifest MUST be UTF-8 encoded and use the JavaScript Object Notation (JSON) format.

+- Package Manifest SHOULD specify the folder which contains the Application (`/etc/monai/pkg.json#app`).

+  - When not provided the default path `/opt/monai/app/` will be assumed.

+- Package Manifest SHOULD provide the version of the package file manifest (`/etc/monai/pkg.json#api-version`).

-- Package Manifest MUST indicate the MONAI framework version used to create the MAP (`/etc/monai/pkg.json#sdk-version`).
+- Package Manifest SHOULD provide the version of the tools used to build the package (`/etc/monai/pkg.json#sdk-version`).

 - Package Manifest SHOULD support either CRLF and LF style line endings.
-- Package Manifest MUST specify the folder which contains the Application.

 - Package Manifest SHOULD list the models used by the application (`/etc/monai/pkg.json#models`).

   - Models SHALL be defined by name.

   - Models SHOULD have a local path if they're included in the MAP itself.

-  - Models SHOULD be in sub-folders of the `/var/opt/monai/models/` folder.
+  - Models SHOULD be in sub-folders of the `/etc/monai/models/` folder.

 - Package Manifest SHOULD specify the resources required to execute the application.

   This information is used to provision resources when running the application using the MONAI Application Server.

   - CPU requirements SHALL be denoted using decimal count of CPU cores (`/etc/monai/pkg.json#resources.cpu`).

   - GPU requirements SHALL be denoted using integer count of GPUs (`/etc/monai/pkg.json#resources.gpu`).

   - Memory requirements SHALL be denoted using decimal values followed by units (`/etc/monai/pkg.json#resources.memory`).

     - Supported units SHALL be megabytes (`Mi`) and gigabytes (`Gi`).

     - Example: `1.5Gi`, `2048Mi`

   - Integer values MUST be positive and not contain any position separators.

     - Example legal values: `1`, `42`, `2048`

     - Example illegal values: `-1`, `1.5`, `2,048`

   - Decimal values MUST be positive, rounded to nearest tenth, use the `.` character to separate whole and fractional values, and not contain any positional separators.

     - Example legal values: `1`, `1.0`, `0.5`, `2.5`, `1024`

     - Example illegal values: `1,024`, `-1.0`, `3.14`

+  - When not provided the default values of `cpu=1`, `gpu=0`, and `memory=1Gi` will be assumed.

 ## Executor